BSN - Early Admission

 College of Nursing Policy on Recommendations

 Although not required, the College of Nursing will accept letters of recommendation for applicants to the BSN program.
 Letters of recommendation will be included with the applicant file.
-Since letters are not required in the application process, only three letters of recommendation will be accepted.
-Additionally, there is no guarantee that the letters will be read by all faculty involved in the review of candidates.
+Only three letters of recommendation will be accepted.
+Since letters are not required in the application process, there is no guarantee the letters will be read by all faculty involved in the review of candidates.
 Students who wish to have letters of recommendation included with their application should choose professional references who can speak candidly regarding the students ability/future potential as a nurse.
+Letters of recommendation for Early Decision applications must be received by January 1, and letters of recommendation for Direct Admission must be received no later than March 1.

 Recommendations can be submitted by mail: